qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 **Datatype:** Sparse and dense vectors were previously represented in larger `float32` values, but now they can be turned to the `float16`. `float16` vectors have a lower precision compared to `float32`, which means that there is less numerical accuracy in the vector values - but this is negligible for practical use cases.

-These vectors will use at least half the memory of regular vectors, which can significantly reduce the footprint of large vector datasets.
+These vectors will use half the memory of regular vectors, which can significantly reduce the footprint of large vector datasets.
 Operations can be faster due to reduced memory bandwidth requirements and better cache utilization.
 This can lead to faster vector search operations, especially in memory-bound scenarios.

 When creating a collection, you need to specify the `datatype` upfront: